libp2p.pubsub package

 async handle_dead_peer_queue() None

 Continuously read from dead peer channel and close the stream between that peer and remove peer info from pubsub and pubsub router.
+Only removes the peer if there are no remaining active connections.

 async handle_peer_queue() None